Associate of Arts Oregon Transfer (AAOT)

 Cultural Literacy

-Students are required to complete at least one (1) course from any of the above discipline studies that meets the statewide criteria for cultural literacy.
+Students are required to complete at least one (1) course from the following list that meets the statewide criteria for cultural literacy.
 SWOCC offers these courses that satisfy the Cultural Literacy requirement.

 ANTH201Physical Anthropology and Evolution3